-The Babe Ruth League Alumni Association is governed by an Alumni Board consisting of three officers and three At-Large members.
-The Board acts as the leadership body of the Alumni Association.
-They work throughout the year with program development and events.
+The Babe Ruth League Alumni Association is governed by an Alumni Advisory Board consisting of three officers and three At-Large members.
+The Advisory Board acts as the leadership body of the Alumni Association.
 Current Board Members are listed below.

 JAMES WAGONER of Fort Smith, Arkansas Serves as Chief Executive Officer

 Wagoner’s life revolves around Babe Ruth League.
 If there was ever a good will ambassador for the program, it’s James Wagoner.
 Give him an opening, and he’ll talk about the program morning, noon and night.
 Wagoner began volunteering his time to the Babe Ruth program in 1962, serving as a coach while still in high school.
 After serving in the US Marine Corps during the Viet Nam war, he resumed coaching for the Babe Ruth program, going on to serve as a League Officer, District, State and Regional Commissioner.
 In 12006, he was elected Chairman of the Babe Ruth League International Board of Directors, a position he still holds today, in addition to serving as the Alumni Association’s CEO.
 He owns and operates Shelter Insurance in Fort Smith.

 MARK WATKINS of Louisville, Illinois, serves as Chairman